*Updated: December 2, 2020

 - This is another option for obtaining the most up to date information

-Emergency travel guidance for travelers to suburban Cook County from COVID-19 hotspots
+Current travel guidance for travelers to suburban Cook County

-The list of included states will be updated on the CCDPH website at www.cookcountypublichealth.org every Tuesday afternoon.
+Check the CCDPH website at www.cookcountypublichealth.org for updates.
 If you must travel, quarantine for 14 days to protect others and help us stop the spread of COVID-19.

 For answers to frequently asked questions, please visit www.cookcountypublichealth.org/communicable-diseases/covid-19/covid-19-travel-guidance.